raphaelschwinger/cuda-python-devcontainer/README.md

 This repo configures a CUDA enabled python development container.
 If you are unfamiliar with development containers, check out [this page](https://github.com/microsoft/vscode-dev-containers).

+## Folder mounts

+- `/workspace` is mounted to the root of the repository
+- `/workspace/data` is mounted to `/data-project/ho-d4rl` on the server
+- `/workspace/logs` is mounted to `/home/rschwinger/ho-d4rl/logs` to share logs between user

 ## Installation

 1. Add repo as submodule